 In the NICE guidelines (NG80) FeNO has an important role in the diagnosis of asthma in adults.
 In the BTS/SIGN guidelines it is more targeted to patients with an intermediate risk of asthma.
 Based on NICE guidance, we can think of FeNO measurements in three groups.

-BTS, SIGN & NICE have all produced guidelines for the diagnosis and management of Asthma within the last two years.
+BTS, SIGN & NICE have all produced guidelines for the diagnosis and management of asthma.

 These guidelines provide broadly similar advice for the diagnosis and treatment in adults.
-However, due to the methodology used in the creation of these guidelines there are key differences relating to both diagnosis and management.
-Consequently, all three have committed to produce a joint guideline, which should clarify the confusion and help unify the management of asthma.
+However, due to the methodology used in the creation of these guidelines, there are key differences relating to both diagnosis and management.
+Consequently, all three have committed to producing a joint guideline, which should help unify the management of asthma.

 Asthma is diagnosed in the presence of indicative clinical features and the exclusion of alternate diagnoses.